skypjack/entt/README.md

 `entt::ManagedDispatcher` and `entt::UnmanagedDispatcher`.

 For the sake of brevity, below is described the interface of the sole unmanaged dispatcher.
-The interface of the managed dispatcher is almost the same, but for the fact that it accepts smart pointers instead of naked pointers.
+The interface of the managed dispatcher is almost the same but for the fact that it accepts smart pointers instead of naked pointers.

 In order to register an instance of a class to a dispatcher, its type must